kks219hyunju/whatever/ADALM-PLUTO.md

  - PLUTO Radio is turned on
  - MATLAB has all required toolboxes installed as directed above

 Once the radio is prepared, run the following command to configure the radio for the machine.
 This command will configure the radio to connected to MATLAB and set the software to process the FM radio signals.
+The configuration of the radio only works with MATLAB version after 2022, make sure your MATLAB is upto date for this operation.

 ```configurePlutoRadio('AD9364','usb:0')```